BizTalk Filter Finder Tool

 • Subscription Type: You can filter subscriptions by Activation Subscription or Instance Subscription.

-But that will not solve all your problems also.
+But that will not solve all your problems, either.
 In conclusion, this is a hard and time-consuming task.

 And sometimes what I need is just to have a quick overview of all these filters.